vindar/ILI9341_T4/README.md

 - **Getting for information, additional methods**.
 There are several other methods that can be used to fine-tune the driver performance.
 In particular: `resync()`, `setDiffCompareMask`, `setLateFrameRatio()`...
 Details about these methods (and more) can be found in the header file [ILI9341Driver.h](https://github.com/vindar/ILI9341_T4/blob/main/src/ILI9341Driver.h).
 Each method has a detailed docstring above its declaration explaining its purpose.

 - **Using the touchscreen**.
 If a touchscreen is present and connected to the same spi bus, then additional methods become available to read the touch screen status. `lastTouched()` will return the number of milliseconds elapsed since the screen was last touched (only available if the touch_irq pin is set).
 The `readTouch()` method will return the currently touched position and pressure.
-Finally, `setTouchRange()` method can be used to set a mapping from touch coordinates to screen coordinates if needed.
+Finally, 'calibrateTouch()' provides an interactive method to calibrate the touchscreen and `setTouchCalibration()` can subsequently be used to load calibration data at the beggining of a script.

 The wiring for the touchscreen should follow: